Your guide to sourcing parts for your next passion project and how to safely transport it when it’s complete

 Restoring a car is one of the most personally satisfying journeys any automobile enthusiast can take.
 It can also be among the most financially rewarding endeavors.
 America is home to the world’s largest classic car market, worth $16.5 billion in 2022, and that figure is set to rise significantly over the next couple of years.

 You’re in for a lot of hard work whether you’re making a dream come true or restoring a car to capitalize on growing buyer demand or income from collector shows.
 Sourcing parts can be particularly challenging if you’re restoring a classic.
-This guide will look at some of the places where rare parts can be found and highlight how auto shipping can save you time and trouble.
+This guide will look at some places where rare parts can be found.
+It will also highlight how auto shipping can save you time and trouble.

 Contact the manufacturer directly